Merry Men 2

 Merry Men 2: Another Mission is a 2019 Nigerian crime action comedy film and a sequel to Merry Men: The Real Yoruba Demons.
 It stars Ramsey Nouah, Ayo Makun, Jim Iyke, Falz, Ireti Doyle, Damilola Adegbite, Ufuoma McDermott, Rosaline Meurer, Nancy Isime, Alex Asogwa and Linda Osifo.

 Synopsis

-Merry Men II continues the thrilling adventures of Ayo, Naz, Amaju, and Remi as they embark on another fast-paced, high-stakes mission.
-This time, however, the stakes are higher than ever, and they might be in over their heads.
-Driven by their deep love and unwavering determination to save Kemi, the Merry Men face new challenges.
-Life has changed for this once-charming foursome, and their latest mission pushes them to their limits.
+Merry Men II continues the adventures of Ayo, Naz, Amaju, and Remi as they embark on another high-stakes mission.
+Determined to save Kemi, the Merry Men face new challenges.
+Life has changed for this foursome, and their latest mission pushes them to their limits.